 Amazon now rules eBooks, and Libraries should pay attention (or, why I’m not worried that Amazon will say “All your book are belong to us”, and even if they do, why it doesn’t matter)

 Amazon got it right – again.
 Today, they released a Kindle app for the iPhone, thereby allowing iPhone users to access Amazon’s eBook collection.
-This is big; iPhone owners were already reading eBooks on their devices using one of a variety of eBook reading applications available for the device.
+This is big; iPhone owners were already reading eBooks on their devices using one of a variety of eBook reading applications like AnyStories to read romance novels and other short stories on their device.
 Now, Amazon can leverage the iPhone user base, and dramatically increase the number of potential purchasers of eBooks (clarification: customers for Amazon provided eBooks).
 When Amazon first came out with the Kindle, I was a bit surprised; I never figured Amazon as a device manufacturer.
 I still don’t see them as a device manufacturer, in the long term at least.

 What I did see (and still do) was Amazon wanting to shore-up the eBook market in the same way Apple has led the online music sales business.
 Up until Amazon released the Kindle V.1, the leading eBook device was the Sony Reader.
 When Sony produced their Reader, they also created an eBook store where owners of the Reader could purchase content.
 My guess is that this really got Amazon’s attention.
 If there was a future in eBooks, wouldn’t the world’s largest traditional book retailer also want to be the world’s leading eBook retailer?
 And there was Sony, selling not only eBook hardware, but also getting into the eBook retail game.
 So, I imagine Amazon looked at Sony’s activities, and looked at Apple’s success with iTunes, and realized that they wanted to be to eBooks what Apple was to digital music, and to do that, they were going to need to push the eBook industry forward by creating a device; this device would also allow them to grab (or maintain, perhaps) the market lead in the eBook retail sector.